brian32768/react-simplemap/README.md

 I shamelessly did the "npm run eject" step to get rid of the really elegant react-scripts thing that bootstrapping created for me.

-I have no idea what "test" does right now.
-Maybe nothing at all.
-Probably killed it when I deleted config/.
-It looks like it uses [jest](https://jestjs.io) which I should look at!

 ## Available Scripts

 In the project directory, you can run: